-Bailiffs from both teams are responsible for monitoring to see if any communication takes place over the bar.
+The bailiff is responsible for monitoring to see if any communication takes place over the bar.
 There is no communication over the bar during the entire trial and no communication with the competing team members during the recess, which includes no communication with the timekeepers, bailiffs, artists (HS), or journalists (HS).
 If any communication is noted, there is an opportunity for the bailiff to disclose this information to the team and coaches during the two-minute dispute process with coaches when the trial is over.
 The bailiff has no communication with the team during the round or recess.